 You may already know this, but for those of you who don’t: you have a certain period (often 10 days) to study and consider a new policy.
-If, during that time frame, you decide a particular policy isn’t for you, you can return it to your agent (or the insurance company’s headquarters) to have it canceled, and then receive a refund.
+If you decide a policy isn’t for you, you can return it to your agent to have it canceled, and then receive a refund.

-Finally, it’s possible you won’t have to cancel your current policy even if you take out a new one, although obviously you’ll want to chat with your agent to find out whether or not this is true in your case.
+It’s possible you won’t have to cancel your current policy even if you take out a new one.
+Chat with your agent to find out whether or not this is true in your case.

 - Don’t be afraid to get help from an insurance agent.
-It’s their job, and responsibility, to help you understand the terms of your coverage, so don’t shy away from picking their brains if you’re at all confused about or concerned with any aspect of your policy.
+It’s their job to help you understand the terms of your coverage.
+So don’t shy away from picking their brains if you’re at all confused about any aspect of your policy.

 - Pull out your policy every few years and review it.
-This is especially important if your family grows or shrinks or otherwise changes, of course, but you’ll want to revisit your policy on a semi-regular basis even if that isn’t the case, as doing so can help you—and your policy—keep up with changes in inflation, your income, and your general financial needs.
+You’ll want to revisit your policy on a semi-regular basis.
+Doing so can help you keep up with changes in inflation, your income, and your general financial needs.